 ith the Great British High Street on a seemingly inexorable slide into the doldrums, this autumn’s launch of a brand new retail quarter tucked behind King’s Cross station is a bold move.
 Having said that, Coal Drops Yard promises, if anything, to set the gold standard for the retail experience of the 21st century.
 In this new monthly column, we highlight some of the exciting businesses moving in.

 Nanaki Bonfi loves lava.
 Back in 2002 she set up Made a Mano, an apt name for her company, which undertakes a painstaking manual process creating tiles out of slabs of lava stone hewn from the slopes of Mount Etna.
-The end result is unquestionably beautiful, but the intricacies of the manufacturing method almost scuppered her plans completely.
+The end result is unquestionably beautiful, but the intricacies of the manufacturing method almost scuppered her plans completely.“After fives years, including travelling to India, China and Estonia looking for producers who could work with this stone, I was devastated,” she tells us.
+“I had dreamed of opening shops around the world and sharing the unique and magnificent features of these tiles with as many people as possible, but production was simply proving too expensive.”

 So why not take a few short cuts, we have to ask?
 “I came to terms with the fact that to create the product I truly wanted, we were never going to be a big company,” Nanaki says.
 “There are a lot of copyists out there, who will easily replicate a nice pattern, so for me it’s always been about how you work with the materials, exploring their unique properties and attractive imperfections.”